 If a child is awaiting collection, appropriate PPE should be used if close contact is necessary.
 Further information on this can be found in use of PPE in education, childcare and children's social care.
-A window should be opened for fresh air ventilation if possible.
+If safe to do so, a window should be opened for fresh air ventilation if possible.
 Any rooms they use should be cleaned after they have left.